- Three star hotel accommodation in the cities and best available guesthouses where choices are limited.

 This is basically motor vehicle based trip doable by all travelers with regular health conditions.
 You attain the highest altitude at Chelela (3810m, 12,497 ft.) but you will sleep in lower elevations so you don’t have to worry about the risks of high altitude.
 The trip requires some soft walking and easy hikes but they can be skipped if you are not keen on.
 In Bhutan, roads are usually on hillsides and often follow the rivers.
 The roads are narrow, winding with switch backs and at times are bumpy.
 Currently, road widening works are at progress and travel delays are expected.
 The road condition deteriorates as you advance to the east.
 We use good conditioned Japanese or Korean SUVs, minivan, or minibuses depending on the group size.

-This Bhutan trip features 3 meals a day and you will eat most meals at the hotel.
-They are usually served in a buffet style that includes rice, vegetables, noodles etc. Our guide can arrange dinner at the local restaurants but beware: traditional Bhutanese food always features chilies and the most popular dish is ema datshi made with large, green hot chilies in a cheese sauce.
+The trip features 3 meals a day and you will eat most meals at your hotel.
+On a road trip, we will have meal stops on the road-side restaurants and during the day hike, your guide will arrange picnic lunch for you.
+Meals are usually served in buffet style and includes rice dishes, vegetables, noodles, breads and one or two meat dishes.
+The hotels don't offer a la carte unless you have special dietary requirement.
+Beware: traditional Bhutanese food always features chilies and the most popular dish is ema datshi made with large, green hot chilies in a cheese sauce.

 The guides are college educated locals, proficient in English and trained and licensed by the local tourism authorities.
 Most importantly they are friendly and committed to deliver the best services.
 They are always willing to show you the wonders that you may never have been able to find on your own.
 Every evening, you are advised of the next day's schedule and as to what your expectations and preparations should be like.
 This is also the opportunity to ask for any changes in the schedule if need be and your guide will do his or her best to accommodate your requests.